htcondor/htcondor/docs/version-history/lts-versions-10-0.rst

   a transfer output remap to create directories in allowed places if they do not exist at tranfser output time.
   :jira:`1480`

+- Fixed a bug where **condor_now** could not use the resources freed by evicting a job if its procID was 1.
+  :jira:`1519`

 Bugs Fixed: